digitalocean/terraform-provider-digitalocean/docs/resources/droplet.md

 * `tags` - (Optional) A list of the tags to be applied to this Droplet.
 * `user_data` (Optional) - A string of the desired User Data for the Droplet.
 * `volume_ids` (Optional) - A list of the IDs of each [block storage volume](/providers/digitalocean/digitalocean/latest/docs/resources/volume) to be attached to the Droplet.
+* `droplet_agent` (Optional) - A boolean indicating whether to install the DigitalOcean agent used for providing access to the Droplet web console in the control panel.
+By default, the agent is installed on new Droplets but installation errors (i.e. OS not supported) are ignored.
+To prevent it from being installed, set to `false`.
+To make installation errors fatal, explicitly set it to `true`.

 ~> **NOTE:** If you use `volume_ids` on a Droplet, Terraform will assume management over the full set volumes for the instance, and treat additional volumes as a drift.
 For this reason, `volume_ids` must not be mixed with external `digitalocean_volume_attachment` resources for a given instance.